sunCelery/cipher/README.md

 ## Description ##
 Library that contains cipher algorithms for any human-language.

-You only need to specify language, see Usage(#usage) section

 For now:
 - only viginere algorithm implemented
 - only EN, RU embedded